 - Sudden loss of income, being unable to pay bills, always needing money

-Things can get much worse quickly.
-Granite Recovery Centers are licensed treatment centers that families can depend on to help put an end to the destructive process of addiction.
+Granite Recovery Centers are licensed treatment centers that families can depend on to help end the destructive process of addiction.
 Licensed clinicians work with addiction sufferers and their families to treat a wide variety of substance use disorders.

 How to Know If You’re Addicted to Ambien

 Ambien is the brand name of the sedative zolpidem, also known as Intermezzo and Edluar.
 Ambien is a central nervous system depressant that slows your heart, lowers your blood pressure, and slows your breathing, which leaves you feeling drowsy, sleepy, and very relaxed.
-The risk of Ambien addiction is low according to The Drug Enforcement Administration, but misusing any drug, including Ambien, can result in addiction or substance use disorder.
+According to The Drug Enforcement Administration, the risk of Ambien addiction is low, but misusing any drug, including Ambien, can result in addiction or substance use disorder.

-Ambien is classified by the DEA as a Schedule IV controlled substance, and it becomes more dangerous if combined with other drugs such as depressants, sleep medicines including over-the-counter ones, and anxiety medicines such as benzodiazepines.
-If you are taking more than the prescribed dosage or running out of Ambien before your next prescription, talk to a professional who will respect your privacy and guide you towards the help you need.
+The DEA classifies Ambien as a Schedule IV controlled substance.
+It becomes more dangerous if combined with other drugs such as depressants, sleep medicines including over-the-counter ones, and anxiety medicines such as benzodiazepines.
+If you take more than the prescribed dosage or run out of Ambien before your next prescription, talk to a professional who will respect your privacy and guide you towards the help you need.

 Are Sleep Medications Addictive?

-Ambien is designed to help those with insomnia get to sleep.
-Other drugs such as benzodiazepines are prescribed for the same use, but Ambien users won’t experience the next-day grogginess that is typical of benzo use.
-Ambien and other insomnia medicines are known as sedative-hypnotics, which means that they cause the brain to relax, encouraging sleep.
-Ambien was thought to be fast-acting and less addictive than other sleeping pills that had been common.
-Evidence of addictions to Ambien is higher than initially thought.
+Ambien helps those with insomnia get to sleep.
+Other drugs such as benzodiazepines are prescribed for the same use, but Ambien users won’t experience the next-day grogginess typical of benzo use.
+Ambien and other insomnia medicines are sedative-hypnotics, which means that they cause the brain to relax, encouraging sleep.
+Ambien is thought to be fast-acting and less addictive than other common sleeping pills.
+However, Ambien addiction is much higher than you may think.
 The following is a list of other sedative-hypnotics that those who are addicted to Ambien may use: